jesuscb95/Case_Study/README.md

 	The Prepare Phase

 Data Source:
-The data consists in a period of 12 months from June 2021 to May 2022 of original bike share data was extracted as 12 zipped .csv files st 12 month of original bike share data set from 01/01/2021 to 31/12/2021 was extracted as 12 zipped .csv.
+The data consists in a period of 12 months from July 2021 to August 2022 of original bike share data was extracted as 12 zipped .csv files st 12 month of original bike share data set from 01/01/2021 to 31/12/2021 was extracted as 12 zipped .csv.
 *Source(https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data is made available and licensed by Motivate International Inc under this [license](https://ride.divvybikes.com/data-license-agreement).

 Data Organization & Description: